Trains to CambridgeGet the cheapest fares to Cambridge with our split ticket search

-Most central areas of Cambridge are pedestrian-friendly and you can easily access the city’s most famous sights, including the university, by foot.
-Cambridge is of course home to the world-renowned University of Cambridge, which was established in 1209.
-The university is divided into 31 colleges.
-Those with particularly famous buildings worth checking out include King's, Trinity, Queen’s, Clare, Pembroke, Saint Catharine's, Homerton and Corpus Christi.
+Most central areas of Cambridge are pedestrian-friendly; you can easily access the city’s most famous sights, including the university, by foot.
+Cambridge is home to the world-renowned University of Cambridge, established in 1209; the university is divided into 31 colleges.
+The colleges with particularly famous buildings include King's, Trinity, Queen’s, Clare, Pembroke, Saint Catharine's, Homerton, and Corpus Christi.

-Tip 6: Compare the difference between single and return tickets
+Tip 6: Compare the price of single and return tickets

-Tip 7: Use a slower train to achieve cheaper travel
+Tip 7: Use a slower train for cheaper travel

-The city’s parks and gardens are also not to be missed.
+The city’s parks and gardens are not to be missed.
 The Botanic Garden of Cambridge University is a great place to relax, away from the hustle and bustle of university life.
-There are also gardens by the river, known as The Backs and located behind the various colleges.
-The Jesus Green, which was originally proposed as a site for the Cambridge railway station, is a massive piece of parkland and a quiet retreat away from the busy city centre.
+There are gardens by the river, known as The Backs located behind the various colleges.
+Jesus Green, originally proposed as a site for the Cambridge railway station, is a massive piece of parkland and a quiet retreat away from the busy city centre.

 Tip 9: Railcards can make journeys cheaper

-A great tool for getting a cheap train fare finder to Cambridge is to use a discount card.
-Regular travellers can make great savings for very little initial outlay and even if you travel on trains as little as 3 times a year you can save money.
-There are many different types of discount card to suite your specifications and most only cost £30 a year or £70 for three years. making them great value.
+A great way to get cheap train tickets to Cambridge is to use a Railcard.
+Regular travellers can make great savings but even if you only travel by train a few times a year you can save money.
+There are many different types of Railcard to suit different needs, most cost £30 a year or £70 for three years, making them great value.